djds23/DailyMemories/README.md

 Each of these parts of the sample app correspond to a branch in this repository

+🚨 If you are debugging in the simulator instead of on an iOS11 device:

+in the `takePhoto` function, change the `imagePickerController`'s `sourceType` to `.photoLibrary` 🚨

-# Part 1 - Using Core ML to classify scene from image
+## Part 1 - Using Core ML to classify scene from image

 1. Make sure you're on the `master` branch.
 If not,